Wyoming coronavirus cases up to 94

-CHEYENNE — A total of 94 cases of coronavirus disease 2019 (COVID-19) were reported in Wyoming as of Monday, March 30.
+CHEYENNE — A total of 94 cases of COVID-19 were reported in Wyoming as of Monday, March 30.

 Fremont County continues to be the state's hardest hit with a COVID-19 case count of 24, followed by Laramie County with 20, according to the Wyoming Department of Health.